ekothe/misinfo-lab-new/content/event/example/index.md

   data type matter?"
 slides: ""
 url_pdf: ""
-summary: An example talk using Wowchemy's Markdown slides feature.
 title: "How do participants want their data handled: does data sensitivity or data type matter?"
 location: Melbourne